Forever 21 Sale: Take 30% Off Select Summer Styles

-Forever 21 Sale: Take 30% Off Select Summer Styles -- Dresses, Denim and More
+Forever 21 Sale: Take 30% Off Select Summer Styles -- Dresses, Tops, Accessories and More

-Forever 21 is having a sale on summer essentials!
+Forever 21 is having a sale on summer essentials including dresses, denim, swimsuits, accessories and more!
 Select styles are 30% off through June 2.

 Whether you're filling your cart with the latest trends for summer to wear later or comfy pieces to wear at home now, all orders over $50 get free shipping.